 The LG G5 rather disastrously flirted with modular accessories that never quite worked as well as it might have hoped, while the LG G6 was a solid phone held back somewhat by using an older processor in order to beat Samsung to market, giving it less of a prestige feel.

-LG appears to have very much gone back to the drawing board with the LG G7 ThinQ.
-LG has delayed a once-supposed MWC 2018 launch and instead opted to release its latest premium smartphone at dual launches in New York on 2 May 2018 and Seoul on 3 May 2018.
+LG very much went back to the drawing board with the LG G7 ThinQ.
+LG delayed a once-supposed MWC 2018 launch and instead opted to release its latest premium smartphone at dual launches in New York on 2 May 2018 and Seoul on 3 May 2018.

-LG got the LG G6 to market quickly by using the Snapdragon 821 processor, which meant it was already behind the pack when it launched, but it seems all but confirmed that the LG G7 ThinQ will feature Qualcomm's latest processor, the Snapdragon 845 when it launches.
-It's expected to pair that up with either 4GB or 6GB of RAM and an expected 64GB or 128GB of storage, although some rumours do suggest that LG might go down the route of not supporting expanded storage via microSD.
+LG got the LG G6 to market quickly by using the Snapdragon 821 processor, which meant it was already behind the pack when it launched, but for the LG G7 ThinQ, it opted for Qualcomm's latest processor, the Snapdragon 845.

-Like Samsung's Galaxy S9, the LG G7 ThinQ is expected to have a dedicated AI assistant button on the side, although there's no sign of LG producing its own AI software.
-The most likely scenario is that it will allow fast access to Google Assistant with a single press, or Google Lens if you tap it twice.
+Like Samsung's Galaxy S9, the LG G7 ThinQ has a dedicated AI assistant button on the side, although it's not using its ThinQ assistant here.
+Instead it allows fast access to Google Assistant with a single press, or Google Lens if you tap it twice.

 When will the LG G7 ThinQ be available in Australia?

-LG will formally launch the LG G7 ThinQ at dual events in New York on 2 May 2018 and Seoul on 3 May 2018, and it's expected that it won't waste much time getting handsets to market.
+LG formally launched the LG G7 ThinQ at dual events in New York on 2 May 2018 and Seoul on 3 May 2018, and it's expected that it won't waste much time getting handsets to market.

 Australia has typically been among the first wave of countries to see new LG handsets, especially from the G series.
-However, we've not seen the LG V30s ThinQ, so that leaves the question of precisely when we might see the LG G7 ThinQ rather open.
-Speculatively, we'd expect it to launch in Australia before the middle of the year.
+We've not seen the LG V30s ThinQ, but LG has announced Australian availability for June 2018 through JB Hi-Fi and selected retailers.